 Something to avoid when choosing snacks for your child is sugary foods that will stick to the teeth or linger in the mouth.
 Some specific foods and drinks to avoid include:

 - Acidic fruits and juices, including citrus

 Also, never let your child chew ice, as this can damage the tooth enamel, or even chip the teeth.

 Fluoride is a naturally-occurring mineral that is sometimes referred to as nature’s cavity fighter.
 This mineral strengthens the tooth enamel, thus making the teeth more resistant to cavities.
 Fluoride is naturally found in most water sources and has been added to most public water supplies in the U.S. Fluoride can also be found in over-the-counter dental products like toothpaste and mouthwash.
 These products can be beneficial for your child’s smile.

 What should I know about dental fluoride provided at SRD on 5th?

-Dr. Greene can apply fluoride directly to your child’s teeth in our office.
+Our SRD on 5th team can apply fluoride directly to your child’s teeth in our office.
 Dental fluoride provided in a dental office is in a more concentrated form than dental fluoride in water or in over-the-counter dental products.
 Depending on your child’s oral health status, fluoride may be recommended every three, six or 12 months.